chanzuckerberg/czid-bench/README.md

   -- error model: hiseq
   -- logical version: 4
 ```
-If the output data changes, we expect the output file name to change as well.
-It's always a good idea to increment
-LOGICAL_VERSION (whole numbers only) after making changes to the code.

 TODO:  Random generator seed control.

-# interpreting the output
 We generate a summary file for each pair of fastqs, indicating read counts per organism,
 and the average coverage of the organism's genome.
 Each pair counts as 2 reads / 300 bases,
 matching InSilicoSeq and IDSeq conventions.